 The smallest spot in the Sporades, Skiathos is perhaps the most stylish.
 Here you’ll find narrow cobbled streets lined with local artisan shops, cafés and restaurants.
 Gems and jewellery, hand-crafted on the island, make unique souvenirs.
 Apart from shopping, the other two big past-times in Skiathos are sunbathing and swimming.
 Do both at any one of the 60 beaches on the island – Koukounaries and Kanapista are just a couple of the best spots.

-How to get to Skiathos: Fly to Skiathos from five UK cities – London, Newcastle, Birmingham, Manchester and Nottingham.
+How to get to Skiathos: Fly to Skiathos from five UK cities – London, Bristol, Birmingham, Manchester and Nottingham.
 The less time spent transferring, the more time spent on the beach.

-If you were going to call a rose by any other name it might Rhodes, a name derived from rhodon, the greek for this romantic flower.
+If you were going to call a rose by any other name it might be Rhodes, a name derived from rhodon, the Greek word for this romantic flower.
 This bloomin’ marvellous island is packed with historical sites, such as the castle of Kritinia, a 16th century Venetian fort.
-In fact, there’s so much ancient history here that Rhodes’s entire city centre was declared a UNESCO World Heritage site in 1988, its main attraction being Colossus, a 30m statue to the sun god Helios.
+In fact, there’s so much ancient history here that Rhodes’s entire city centre was declared a UNESCO World Heritage site in 1988.

-How to get to Rhodes: Jet2 and easyJet both fly directly to Rhodes, with departures from a whopping 16 UK airports.
+How to get to Rhodes: Jet2, TUI, Ryanair, Thomas Cook and easyJet fly directly to Rhodes, with departures from a whopping 17 UK airports.

 Still searching for more UNESCO World Heritage sites to tick off your bucket list?
 Sail over to Samos, the birthplace of famous mathematician Pythagoras, and see the Temple of Hera, an ancient sanctuary dedicated to Zeus’s wife and sister – sounds like a case for Jeremy Kyle!
 Samos is also a brilliant spot for hiking and mountain biking; there are more than 45 trails for you to choose from.